jamesdesigns/james-final-vue/README.md

 [Transition](https://github.com/jamesdesigns/james-final-vue/blob/master/src/components/Header.vue)

 ### App connects to a server using HTTP
-This app is connecting to the RandomUser.me api.
+This app is connecting to the UInames.com api.
 You can find this on the Members.vue

 [Connecting to the API](https://github.com/jamesdesigns/james-final-vue/blob/master/src/views/Members.vue)